mzuniga94/fruit-punch/README.md

 Data Visualization:
 * We will visualize the data with matplotlib and test against the accuracy of the model in identifying these images.

-We will be using
-Provide a general discussion on the data structures and algorithms that were used to achieve the goals of the project
+Currently, we are still exploring what data structures and machine learning algorithms we will use to implement this project.

 # Usage